episource/git-merge-subtree2/README.md

                   details; the following features are currently not supported,
                   however: predefined character classes ([:alnum:], ...),
-                  equivalence classes ([=c=], ...) and matching of collating symbols ([.symbol.])
+                  equivalence classes ([=c=], ...) and matching of collating symbols ([.symbol.]); in constrast to bash, multiple patterns can be combined using the pipe `|` symbol using an or-logic
 filter-is-regexp: optional - interpret --filter as perl style regular expression
                   - see `man pcre`
-     base-filter: optional - like filter, but applied to the base revision, only; this option can be usefull when explicitly specifying abort base revision and file names have changed
+     base-filter: optional - like filter, but applied to the base revision, only; this option can be usefull when explicitly specifying a base revision and file names have changed
          message: optional - custom commit message
           format: optional - pass to `git log`'s format option when appending a description of the merged history to the commit message; use